 Many people might be able to transform themselves instantly into interpreters, but relatively few of them could do it as a profession because in addition to the absence of a certain innate talent they lack some of the essential skills/attitudes.
 Here they are:

-Thoroughness of general behavior: the interpreter must be and always behave in a professional manner, not only as far as knowledge of languages and the object of the service itself are concerned, but also in looking and form.
-During the service he represents the company and any issue consequent to the interpreter's behaviour could damage its reputation though impeccable his linguistic abilities are.
+- Thoroughness of general behavior: the interpreter must be and always behave in a professional manner, not only as far as knowledge of languages and the object of the service itself are concerned, but also in looking and form.
+During the service he/she represents the company and any issue consequent to the interpreter's behavior could damage its reputation though impeccable his linguistic abilities are.

-Possess an extensive vocabulary in both languages and, above all, such knowledge should be readily available.
-On the other hand, when doing real-time translation there is no much time to try to recollect words and the client usually gets irritated in front of such kind of hesitation.
-Some are surprised when at the beginning of the service the interpreter place his electronic dictionary and/or a pre-packaged notebook on the table, but this is an unjustified reaction in our opinion because it is normal, of course within certain limits, to have memory failures regarding particularly difficult or completely new terms, especially when the parties do not share a common jargon.
-Obviously he must be allowed to take all the notes he wishes.
+- Possess an extensive vocabulary in both languages and, above all, such knowledge should be readily available.
+On the other hand, when doing almost real-time translation there is no much time to try to recollect words and the client usually gets irritated in front of hesitations.
+Some are surprised when at the beginning of the service the interpreter places an electronic dictionary and/or a pre-packaged notebook on the table, but this is an unjustified reaction in our opinion because it is normal, of course within certain limits, to have memory failures regarding particularly difficult or completely new terms, especially when the parties do not share a common jargon.
+Obviously he must be allowed to take all the notes he wishes, and on this very point he should insist and prove that such need is not meant to cover a professional gap.

-Be able to understand the client's requirements—that is what exactly he or she wants to achieve with the interpreter's help.
+- Be able to understand the client's requirements—that is what exactly he wants to achieve with the interpreter's help.
 This is not always clear, particularly during business discussions or when the client has little to no experience working with interpreters.
-A preliminary meeting (even a virtual one) to highlight all potential obstacles that might hinder the success of the service is the interest of all parties.
-It is surprising to see how many clients believe that the interpreter can translate everything just because he knows languages!
+A preliminary meeting (even a virtual one) to highlight all potential obstacles that might hinder the success of the service is in the interest of all parties, and therefore the interpreter should seek it when necessary.
+It is surprising to see how many clients believe that the interpreter can translate everything just because "this is his work and he knows languages"!

-Be able to read the actual situation to determine whether the role of the interpreter should be confined strictly to an exact translation of the message or if instead it would be wise to augment that message or optimize it.
+- Be able to read the actual situation to determine whether the role of the interpreter should be confined strictly to an exact translation of the message or if instead it would be wise to augment that message or optimize it.
 This is a very delicate point, and opinions vary.
-Most clients prefer that the role of the interpreter should be confined strictly to an exact translation of the message or if instead it would be wise to augment that message or optimize it.
+Most clients prefer that the role of the interpreter should be confined strictly to an exact translation of the message and don't like being "outdone".
 Yet others sometimes want just an interpreter providing support during the most crucial phases of the interpreting service, particularly when the client feels that the interpreter is an experienced one.
 In such cases, the interpreter should act and feel like a member of the team (principal company), and to this end should try to secure a preliminary meeting with it.

-Have good interpersonal skills such as a natural ability to do something useful when the other party isn’t collaborating, without of course ever wavering from the utmost professionalism, even if the situation turns unpleasant.
+- Have good interpersonal skills such as a natural ability to do something useful when the other party isn't collaborating, without of course ever wavering from the utmost professionalism, even if the situation turns unpleasant.
 The interpreter's job itself is very tiring and stressful and in an entire career meets people belonging to totally different cultures and/or social classes.
 It is not rare for interpreters to feel a sudden urge to jump ship in the middle of a session because of the extreme behavior or discourteous attitude of one of the parties, with only their sense of professionalism preventing them from actually doing so.
+In other words, they should be able to hide that they are influenced by the client's behavior or personality.

-Be objective.
-With the exception of specific cases where the client expressly ask him to do otherwise, the interpreter should never express his opinion in favor of either party if he doesn't want to risk losing their trust because it can be assumed that their message is instrumentally misrepresented in favor of the other.
+- Never express their opinion in favor of either party, with the exception of specific cases where the client expressly ask him to do otherwise.
+Otherwise he might risk losing their trust because it can be assumed that their message is instrumentally misrepresented in favor of the other.

-Not only an interpreter boasting these skills and personal attitudes will be trusted by both parties, but he will also be considered a key element, if not indispensable, for their success, and thanks to this he will be respected even more.
+Not only interpreters boasting these skills and personal attitudes will be trusted by both parties, but they will also be considered a key element, if not indispensable, for their success, and thanks to this they will be respected even more.

 The Italian-Japanese consecutive interpreter